WCRSyyc/diy-blinky-bot/Witch.md

 * Working from the backside, wirewrap a 9cm yellow wire from the empty lead (unconnected leg) of the bottom resistor to the positive lead of the capacitor (long leg) sitting closest to the edge.&nbsp;

-* Use another 9cm yellow wire to wirewrap the empty lead of the top resistor to the positive lead of the capacitor sitting closest to the center.
+* Use another 9cm yellow wire to wirewrap the empty lead of the top resistor to the positive lead of the capacitor sitting closest to the centre.

 * Solder and trim the two resistor leads, but not the capacitor leads.